Zangilan: History

 After the Russian conquest of the Caucasus in the nineteenth century, Zangilan (then called Pirchivan) became part of the Zangezur Uyezd of the Russian Empire's Elisabethpol Governorate.
 According to 1886 census data, there were 50 homes and 211 Azerbaijanis (classified as "Tatars" in the census) of the Shiite branch of Islam in Pirchivan.
 According to the 1912 Caucasian Calendar, the village of Zangilan was home to 762 people, the majority of whom were Azerbaijanis (classified as "Tatars" in the census).

 Pirchivan I and Pirchivan II were part of the village council of the same name in the Zangilan District of the Azerbaijan SSR during the early Soviet period in 1933.
 Pirchivan I was the administrative centre of the district, with 574 residents and 95 farms, while Pirchivan II had 148 residents and 35 farms.
 The village council's population, which also included the villages of Genlik, Malatkeşin, and Tağlı, was 98.7 percent Azerbaijani.

 Pirchivan was classified as an urban-type settlement and renamed Zangilan by the Presidium of the Supreme Soviet of the Azerbaijan Soviet Socialist Republic on 31 August 1957.
 It was given city status in 1967.
 The city had a railway station on the Baku-Nakhchivan branch line, three schools, a music school, two public libraries, a cultural centre, a movie theatre, and a hospital.
-The population was 6,968 people according to the Soviet Census of 1989.
+In March 1962, the Zangilan district was visited by Anastas Mikoyan and Soviet Armenian officials who met with their Azeri counterparts in celebration of the Soviet "friendship of peoples."
+The population was 6,968 people, according to the Soviet Census of 1989.

-During the First Nagorno-Karabakh War on 29 October 1993, Armenian forces occupied the village, forcing the Azerbaijani population to flee.
+During the First Nagorno-Karabakh War, Armenian forces occupied the city on 29 October 1993, forcing the Azerbaijani population to flee.
 It was later incorporated into the breakaway Republic of Artsakh as part of its Kashatagh Province, where it was known as Kovsakan (Կովսական).
 Following the outbreak of the Syrian Civil War, Armenian refugees from Syria, mostly farmers, settled in the city.
-Azerbaijan described the settlement of Syrian Armenians on its internationally recognised territory as a violation of international law that impended the peace process.
+Azerbaijan protested and described the settlement of Syrian Armenians on its internationally recognised territory as a violation of international law that impeded the peace process.

 Azerbaijan recaptured the city on 20 October 2020, during the 2020 Nagorno-Karabakh War.
 On 23 December 2020, President Ilham Aliyev raised the Azerbaijani flag in the city.